 Obtain an Apostille or Authentication

 To guarantee the legal recognition of your documents in the destination country, it is essential to obtain an apostille or authentication as per the Hague Apostille Convention guidelines.
+In certain cases, the issuing department for apostilles may be the U.S. Department of State, especially for documents like the Single Status Affidavit or those issued outside the states.
 Here are some key steps to help you navigate this process smoothly:

 - Check Destination Country Status: Determine if the destination country is a member of the Hague Apostille Convention for a simplified process.